-'Personal Banking' offers retail solutions to help customers with their day-to-day banking needs.
+'Personal Banking' The business within the UK that offer retail solutions to help customers with their day-to-day banking needs.

 'Period end allocated tangible equity' Allocated tangible equity is calculated as 13.5% (2020: 13.0%) of RWAs for each business, adjusted for capital deductions, excluding goodwill and intangible assets, reflecting assumptions the Barclays Group uses for capital planning purposes.
 Head Office allocated tangible equity represents the difference between the Barclays Group's tangible shareholders' equity and the amounts allocated to businesses.